Start Your Own Union

 does it, rather than because someone thinks "Today I'll

-should be to say that nobody is welcome to discuss it or ask
+in a union should be to say that nobody is welcome to discuss

-for help until they have an insurance document with them, just
+it or ask for help until they have an insurance document with

-as some of the T&G membership cards say "carry this
+them, just as some of the old T&G membership cards used to

 Three people can rotate the job of being rep, as happens in